-The Akatonbo Fellowship provides grants to emerging artists from outside of the United States to create and perform original works in dance and music.
+The Akatonbo Fellowship is awarded to artists to create and perform original works in dance and music, with special attention given to collaboration across cultures.

 Makers Dance Company was founded in 2017 by American Ballet Theater (ABT) soloist Alexandre Hammoudi.
 It is currently comprised of members of ABT Corps de Ballet dancers from China, France, Japan, and Korea.
 Makers Dance Company is combining the beauty and bravado of ballet with modern ideas and movement.
 Its repertoire is inspired by historical tales, fictional stories, and non-fictional events.
 The Omomuki Foundation commissioned Makers Dance Company’s inaugural work Tatakai, which was choreographed by Manuel Vignoulle and premiered at the 2017 Fire Island Dance Festival in New York.